 Study tracks and courses

-Bachelor's programme in Science has the following four study tracks.
+Bachelor's programme in Science has four study tracks: chemistry, computer and data science, mathematics and physics.

 You can select any of these study tracks according to your preferences at the beginning of your studies.
 The track determines which courses you should take.